basel-ax/2xiang/README.md

 #### Image Processing Workflow (`-processor`)
 - Monitors images with status 'Generate'
+- Selects all images with the 'Generate' status and processes them in batch, one by one
 - Checks generation status with the API
 - Updates image status to 'ReadyToPublish' when complete
 - Handles failed generations and errors